MadsTTorp/ASKiT/README.md

 # ASKiT: Chat with Your Data

 ASKiT is a Retrieval-Augmented Generation (RAG) chat application that leverages LangChain, vector stores, and large language models to create a conversational interface powered by your uploaded documents.
-This project uses Streamlit for the front-end, providing an intuitive and dark-themed UI for uploading documents, creating a knowledge base, and interacting with an AI-powered chat agent.
+This project uses Streamlit for the front-end, providing an intuitive UI for uploading documents, creating a knowledge base, and interacting with an AI-powered chat agent.

 ## Table of Contents